Methods in material culture

 • David C Roberts website and blog - A History of Manchester in 100 Objects - A crowd-sourced google document that aims the gather the history of Manchester in objects.
 Use it as a guide to seek out objects and places new to you or add to it!

-• What is Material Culture? - resources from methods@manchester
+• What is material culture? - resources from methods@manchester

 Introductory materials